TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 18/1 Samuel 18.10.md

 ---

-And it came to pass on the morrow, that an evil spirit from God came mightily upon Saul, and he prophesied in the midst of the house: and David played with his hand, as he did day by day.
-And Saul had his spear in his hand;
+It happened on the next day, that an evil spirit from God came mightily on Saul, and he prophesied in the midst of the house.
+David played with his hand, as he did day by day.
+Saul had his spear in his hand;